32 Percent As A Decimal

 32% ÷ 100 = 0.32

 This simple division effectively shifts the decimal point two places to the left.
-Remember, every whole number has an implied decimal point at the end (e.g., 32 is the same as 32.0).
+Think about it: remember, every whole number has an implied decimal point at the end (e.
+In real terms, g. , 32 is the same as 32.0).
 Moving the decimal point two places to the left is a shortcut based on the definition of percentage as "out of 100".

 Visualizing the Conversion: Using a Fraction